Rapoport-King Thesis Scholarships

 The Rapoport-King Thesis Scholarships honor Audre and Bernard Rapoport and Robert D. King, former Dean of the College of Liberal Arts.
 Audre and Bernard Rapoport of Waco, Texas have provided an endowment that enables the College of Liberal Arts to provide scholarship and research support for those students who are writing a thesis in one of the Departmental Honors Programs the year they apply.

 Those chosen will be awarded a $2,000 scholarship for the senior year only; it will be awarded in two payments over two consecutive long semesters.
-If a student graduates after the first semester, the second payment will not apply.

 Download the Rapoport-King Thesis Scholarship application here.
 The application requires a thesis proposal (double spaced), student transcript, statement of financial need, and a letter of recommendation from your thesis supervisor.
 The deadline for applications is Friday, September 26, 2014.